NaNcmyk/f-it/README.md

          9. `startAmrap`
             + This function calls:
                1. `updateContent` - to generate a new ASL word and caption every 20 seconds (20,000ms) using an outer recursive `setInterval`--which is given an ID of `startAmrapID`.
-               2. `updateTimer` **-----TODO: FIX BUG ON VISIBILITYCHANGE-----** - to initiate the countdown from 20 (based on `startTime`) to zero, using an inner recursive `setInterval`--which is given an ID of `setTimerID`.
+               2. `updateTimer` - to initiate the countdown from 20 (based on `startTime`) to zero, using an inner recursive `setInterval`--which is given an ID of `setTimerID`.
 The countdown restarts when a new word displays for the next 20-second interval.
             + `startTime` parameter - This is the time in milliseconds from which the countdown begins.
 It is converted to seconds and decremented by 1 at every one-second interval of the countdown.
+            + `timeLeft` - This is the variable that stores the countdown's current count value. ⚠️ *It must be initialized OUTSIDE OF the two `setInterval` functions--so that its value can be properly reset to 20 (seconds)--and dissociated with any interrupted countdowns--every time there is a new call to* `startAmrap`.
+         10. `restartAmrap`
+             + This function is responsible for restarting  the AMRAP--by calling `startAmrap` again--after a pause triggered by an on change to the page's `visibiltyState`.
+             + parameters:
+               1. `startTime` - the argument to pass in to `startAmrap` to restart a new 20-second interval AMRAP
+               2. `timeoutID` - the ID to pass in to `clearTimeout` to unclear the two `setInterval` functions that were placed in a `setTimeout` when the page's `visibilityState` was `hidden`
-         10. `handleVisibilityChange`
+         11. `handleVisibilityChange`
                + This is the event handler for `visibilitychange` events detected on the page.
-               + **-----TODO: FIX BUG-----** When the page's `visibilityState` is `hidden`, it clears the timers for the AMRAP by passing in `setTimerID` and `startAmrapID` (global references to `startAmrap`'s two `setInterval` functions) to `clearInterval`.
-This stops the timers from running when the page is idle--in "sleep mode".
+               + When the page's `visibilityState` is `hidden`, it clears `startAmrap`'s two `setInterval` functions by calling an immediate `setTimeout` on them.
+Inside `setTimeout`, `setTimerID` and `startAmrapID` (global references to the `setInterval` functions) are passed in to `clearInterval`, which stops the timers from running when the page is idle (in "sleep mode").
+               + This `setTimeout` is given an ID of `timeoutID`, which `restartAmrap` references for its `clearTimeout` to reset `startAmrap`'s paused timers.
-               + **-----TODO: FIX BUG-----** When the page's `visibilityState` is back to `visible`--e.g., user returns to the page after minimizing the browser window or to the tab containing the page after switching tabs--`startAmrap` is explicitly called to restart the timers--to "wake up" the page.
+               + When the page's `visibilityState` is back to `visible`--e.g., user returns to the page after minimizing the browser window or to the tab containing the page after switching tabs--`restartAmrap` is called to restart `startAmrap`'s `setInterval` functions--to "wake up" the page.
-                  + Note, this is different from a page reload, in which case the page's state is completely "destroyed".
-Hitting the browser's refresh button or returning to the page after navigating away from it via the back button or an internal page link automatically triggers a call to `startAmrap` to restore the page.
+                  + Note, this is different from a page reload, in which case the page's entire state--including memory of all its `visibilitychange` events--is completely "destroyed".
+Hitting the browser's refresh button or returning to the page after navigating away from it via the back button or an internal page link automatically triggers a call to `startAmrap` (based on a `load` event)--not `restartAmrap` (based on a `visibilitychange` event)--to restore the page anew, back to its initial state, pre-`visibilitychange`.
    + `swirl.js` - used by `index.html`
       + Controls the swirl animation when homepage loads.
    + `video.js` - used by `level3.html`